On This Page

 Counter-arguments: Supporters point out that Rythu Bandhu's direct cash transfer has near-zero leakage (unlike input subsidy schemes where middlemen siphon benefits), the timing before each season ensures farmers don't take expensive informal loans for inputs, and the scheme has measurably reduced farmer distress borrowing by 40% according to state government surveys.

-Telangana Rythu Bandhu: Rs 10,000/acre/year.
+Telangana Rythu Bharosa (formerly Rythu Bandhu): Rs 12,000/acre/year under the current scheme since 26 January 2025 (was Rs 10,000 under old Bandhu).
 Per-acre basis.
 No ceiling.
-Land owners only.
-Budget: Rs 14,000 crore.
-Most generous per-acre payment in India.
+Land owners + registered tenant farmers (new under Bharosa).
+Budget: Rs 18,000 crore.
+Most generous per-acre farmer payment in India.

 Odisha KALIA: Rs 10,000/year per family (cultivators) + Rs 12,500/year (vulnerable agricultural households).
 Includes landless cultivators and sharecroppers - more inclusive than Rythu Bandhu.
 Budget: Rs 3,200 crore.